Abortion

 Around 73 million abortions are performed each year in the world, with about 45% done unsafely.
 Abortion rates changed little between 2003 and 2008, before which they decreased for at least two decades as access to family planning and birth control increased.
 As of 2018, 37% of the world's women had access to legal abortions without limits as to reason.
 Countries that permit abortions have different limits on how late in pregnancy abortion is allowed.
 Abortion rates are similar between countries that restrict abortion and countries that broadly allow it, though this is partly because countries which restrict abortion tend to have higher unintended pregnancy rates.

 Since 1973, there has been a global trend towards greater legal access to abortion, but there remains debate with regard to moral, religious, ethical, and legal issues.
 Those who oppose abortion often argue that an embryo or fetus is a person with a right to life, and thus equate abortion with murder.
 Those who support abortion's legality often argue that it is a woman's reproductive right.
-Others favor legal and accessible abortion as a public health measure.
+Public health researchers and organizations have also framed access to legal abortion as a public health measure, given its association with reduced maternal mortality.
 Abortion laws and views of the procedure are different around the world.
 In some countries abortion is legal and women have the right to make the choice about abortion.
 In some areas, abortion is legal only in specific cases such as rape, incest, fetal defects, poverty, and risk to a woman's health.
 Historically, abortions have been attempted using herbal medicines, sharp tools, forceful massage, or other traditional methods.